-If you are using international credit, you also must complete a homeownership education course.
+If you are using international credit, you also have to complete a homeownership education course.
 Your Home Loan Expert will be able to give you more information on courses that qualify.

-To make the process of converting your credit go smoothly, have your U.S. Social Security number as well as pay stubs for proof of income ready.
+In order to make the process of converting your credit go smoothly, have your U.S. Social Security number as well as pay stubs for proof of income at the ready.
 Four credit references, each with a 2-year history and contact information from your former country, are also necessary, as are bank account statements.
 One of the credit references must be your housing or rent.

 The fact that you’ve come to the U.S. shouldn’t be a roadblock for you to buy a home.
 You may have to gather some additional documentation, but after that, everything about the mortgage process is the same.

-With some minimal exceptions, as long as you have the appropriate documentation, immigrants have the same mortgage options as any U.S. citizen.
+With some minimal exceptions, as long as you have the appropriate documentation, immigrants have the same mortgage options as any U.S. citizen would.
 Let’s run through the typical options.

 Special Requirements For Conventional Mortgages

 Conventional mortgages have several advantages.
-To begin with, if you're getting a one-unit primary residence, you may only need a down payment of 3% depending on the particular loan you’re qualifying for.
+To begin with, if you're getting a single unit primary residence, you may only need a down payment of 3% depending on the particular home loan you’re qualifying for.

 Another plus is that if you make a down payment of 20% or more, you won’t have to pay for mortgage insurance on a monthly basis.
-Even if your down payment is less than this, you can request the mortgage insurance come off once you reach 20% equity.
+Even if your down payment is less than this number, you can request the mortgage insurance come off once you reach 20% equity.

-Depending on whether your mortgage investor is Fannie Mae or Freddie Mac, you’ll need one or two years of documented work history.
+Depending on whether your mortgage investor is Fannie Mae or Freddie Mac, you’ll need 1 or 2 years of documented work history.
 We’ll take this into account when helping you determine the right option for your situation.

-FHA loans have the advantage of not requiring a perfect credit history.
-You can get an FHA loan through Quicken Loans® with a median FICO® Score of 580 or better and a 3.5% down payment.
-You’ll also want to show a two-year work history.
+FHA loans have the big advantage of not requiring a perfect credit history.
+Plus, if you’re a DACA recipient, you're now eligible for FHA loans.
+You can get an FHA loan through Quicken Loans® with a median FICO® Score of 620 or better and a 3.5% down payment.
+You’ll also want to show a 2-year work history.

 There are some downsides.
-Every FHA loan has an upfront mortgage insurance payment and monthly mortgage insurance payments.
-If your down payment is 10% or higher, you’ll have to make a mortgage insurance payments for at least 11 years.
-If your down payment is lower than that, the payments are permanent for as long as you have the loan.
+FHA loans have an upfront mortgage insurance payment and monthly mortgage insurance payments.
+If your down payment is 10% or higher, you’ll have to make mortgage insurance payments for at least 11 years.
+If your down payment is lower than that, the payments are permanent for as long as you have the home loan.

 Special Requirements For USDA Loans

-The downside here is the income restrictions and the need to be in an eligible area.
-Much like FHA loans, USDA loans come with upfront and monthly guarantee fee payments.
+The downside here is the income restrictions and the need to be an eligible area.
+Much like FHA loans, it comes with upfront and monthly guarantee fee payments.
 The good news is that these are lower than the FHA mortgage insurance payments.
 However, they last for the life of the loan.

 Special Requirements For VA Loans

-VA loans are available to eligible active-duty service members, reservists, veterans and surviving spouses of those who passed in the line of duty or as a result of a service-connected disability.
-The selling points of a VA loan are the 0% down payment requirement and some of the best rates available.
+VA loans are available to eligible active-duty service members, reservists, veterans and surviving spouses of those who passed in the line of duty or as a result of a service-connected disability provided by the Department of Veterans Affairs.
+The selling points of a VA loan are the 0% down payment requirement and some of the best mortgage rates available.

-In addition to having a Certificate of Eligibility, you’ll want to be able to show a two-year work history.
-Your credit score needs to be a median of 620 in order to qualify.
+In addition to having a Certificate of Eligibility, you’ll want to be able to show a 2-year work history.
+Your credit score needs to be a median of 580 in order to qualify.

 VA loans don’t have mortgage insurance, but they do have a funding fee which can be paid upfront or built into the loan.
-Those who have received a Purple Heart, those on VA disability and surviving spouses are exempt from the funding fee.
-The amount of this fee depends on the size of any down payment, the loan type, service status and whether it’s a first or subsequent use.
+Those who have received a Purple Heart and returned to active duty, those who are on VA disability and surviving spouses are exempt from the funding fee.
+The amount of this fee is dependent on the size of any down payment or existing equity amount, the loan type, service status and whether it’s a first or subsequent use.

 When it comes to proving assets and income, there are some special things to prepare for if you’re new to the U.S.

-When it comes to conventional loans however, you may be able to qualify with income from overseas if it can be verified either on a U.S. tax return or through a third-party source.
-Your Home Loan Expert will be able to walk you through how the process works.
+You may be able to qualify with income from overseas if it can be verified either on a U.S. tax return or through a third-party source.
+Your Home Loan Expert will be able to walk you through how this process works.

-Now that you know what to look out for, if you’re ready to make a piece of the American dream a reality by buying your first home here, you can get started online with Rocket Mortgage® by Quicken Loans®.
+Now that you know what to look out for when obtaining a mortgage as a nonpermanent resident, if you’re ready to make the American dream a reality by buying your first home, you can get started online with Rocket Mortgage®.